andreasdominik/HermesMQTT.jl/docs/src/details.md

 By publishing intents from program code, it is possible to

-* execute actions in other skills (by publishing the respective trigger)
+* execute actions in other skills (by publishing the respective intents)
 * execute action at a specified a time with help of the `Susi:Schdeule` skill.